Electric bicycle: Batteries

 E-bikes use rechargeable batteries in addition to electric motors and some form of control.
 Battery systems in use include sealed lead–acid (SLA), nickel–cadmium (NiCad), nickel–metal hydride (NiMH) or lithium-ion polymer (Li-ion).
 Batteries vary according to the voltage, total charge capacity (amp hours), weight, the number of charging cycles before performance degrades, and ability to handle over-voltage charging conditions.
-The energy costs of operating e-bikes are small, but there can be considerable battery replacement costs.
-The lifespan of a battery pack varies depending on the type of usage.
-Shallow discharge/recharge cycles will help extend the overall battery life.
+The energy costs of operating e-bikes are small, but there can be considerable battery replacement costs in particular in the case of premature failure.
+The lifespan of a battery pack varies depending on the type of usage including charging temperature.
+Room-temperature charging and shallow discharge/recharge cycles help extend the overall battery life.
+In the case of the most-used Li-ion batteries, there is no memory effect and thus no penalty in shallow charge cycles apart from the reduced range per charge.

 Range is a key consideration with e-bikes, and is affected by factors such as motor efficiency, battery capacity, efficiency of the driving electronics, aerodynamics, hills and weight of the bike and rider.
 Some manufacturers, such as the Canadian BionX or American Vintage Electric Bikes, have the option of using regenerative braking, the motor acts as a generator to slow the bike down prior to the brake pads engaging.
 This is useful for extending the range and the life of brake pads and wheel rims.
 There are also experiments using fuel cells. e.g. the PHB.